canonical/craft-providers/README.rst

 Description
 -----------
-This project aims to provide Python interfaces for instantiating and executing builds for a variety of target environments.
+This project provides Python interfaces for instantiating and executing builds for a variety of target environments.

 Initial providers include: